 Apparently, visitors pilgrimaged to the town during the summer of the movie’s release and then two months later at the ensuing Halloween, stealing signs, graffiti-ing churches, vandalizing tombstones, and buying souvenirs from residents.
 It was a bad enough experience for them that it caused the town to turn down the opportunity to be a shooting location for the sequel.
 Although I wasn't there for that original monster mash, I did make it for the furor of the sequel’s release when Burkittsville hired a private militia, preemptively vandalized itself, and changed its town slogan to “Oh no, not again.”
 Where was I?
 Camping in a nearby woods, of course.

 Fourth, a bit of an epilogue.
 It might be procedurally backward, but I re-watched the movie the night after returning from Burkittsville.
-Right when I got to the climax scene at Rustin Parr’s house...the one with the bloody children handprints that I hope to God were applied with severed children hands (and I mean by the actual movie set dressers, not the fictional witch), I realized this article would be incomplete without a visit to that house.
+Right when I got to the climax scene at Rustin Parr’s house...the one with the bloody children handprints), I realized this article would be incomplete without a visit to that house.

-After a bit more searching than I thought I would have to do, I discovered it was called the Griggs House; it was located behind an old Nike missile radar base in Patapsco State Park just outside of Baltimore in Granite, MD; and that, despite the conflicting reports, it had been torn down a few years back.
-Sometimes the adventure of finding an oddity is completely on the Internet before you even get to the oddity.
-Especially in cases where the oddity is an empty town at which you spend your time taking pictures of yourself on street corners.
-So consider this article incomplete, I guess...among other derogatory object modifiers.
+After a bit more searching than I thought I would have to do, I discovered it was called the Griggs House, and that it was located behind an old Nike missile radar base in Patapsco State Park just outside of Baltimore in Granite, MD.
+Unfortunately, it was torn down a few years back.